Myelodysplastic syndrome: IDH1 and IDH2 mutations

-Mutations in the genes encoding for isocitrate dehydrogenase 1 and 2 (IDH1 and IDH2) occur in 10–20% of patients with myelodysplastic syndrome, and confer a worsened prognosis in low-risk MDS.
+Mutations in the genes encoding for isocitrate dehydrogenase 1 and 2 (IDH1 and IDH2) occur in 10–20% of patients with MDS, and confer a worsened prognosis in low-risk MDS.
 Because the incidence of IDH1/2 mutations increases as the disease malignancy increases, these findings together suggest that IDH1/2 mutations are important drivers of progression of MDS to a more malignant disease state.

 GATA2 deficiency

 GATA2 deficiency is a group of disorders caused by a defect, familial, or sporadic inactivating mutations, in one of the two GATA2 genes.
-These autosomal dominant mutations cause a reduction in the cellular levels of the gene's product, GATA2.
-The GATA2 protein is a transcription factor critical for the embryonic development, maintenance, and functionality of blood-forming, lymph-forming, and other tissue-forming stem cells.
-In consequence of these mutations, cellular levels of GATA2 are low, and individuals develop over time hematological, immunological, lymphatic, or other presentations.
+These autosomal dominant mutations reduce the cellular levels of the gene's product, GATA2, which is a protein of transcription factor critical for the embryonic development, maintenance, and functionality of blood-forming, lymph-forming, and other tissue-forming stem cells.
+As a result of these mutations, cellular GATA2 levels are low, and individuals develop hematological, immunological, lymphatic, or other presentations.
 Prominent among these presentations is MDS that often progresses to acute myelocytic leukemia, or less commonly, chronic myelomonocytic leukemia.